about

 Q: How can you afford to travel so much?
 Do you have a rich benefactor?

 A: I spend far less time travelling than others might.
 Whilst some stay for two weeks, I'll stay for just one.
 This helps to keep my costs down.
-My accommodation is mid-range, I organise my trips independently from scratch and only hire a guide when absolutely necessary.
+My accommodation is mid-range, I organise my trips independently from scratch and only hire a tour guide when absolutely necessary.
 I also travel off-season quite frequently when everything from flights to accommodation is less expensive.

 Q: Is it your plan to visit every country in the world?